gdpraid/GDPR-Claim-Templates/Erasure-request.md

 According to the General Data Protection Regulation (GDPR), European citizens have a right to data erasure under Article 17.

-I anticipate a reply to my request within one month as required by Article 12, failing which I will be sending this inquiry with a letter of complaint to the Data Protection Authority.

 After having reviewed the information you sent me, I request erasure of:

 [Indicate the personal data you want deleted]